ansible-collections/ibm_zos_core/docs/source/modules/zos_backup_restore.rst

   This applies to both data set restores and volume restores.

   When *operation=backup* and *data_sets* are provided, specifies the volume that contains the data sets to backup.
-  When *operation=backup* and *data_sets* are provided, specifies the volume that contains the data sets to backup.

   When *operation=restore*, specifies the volume the backup should be restored to.
-  When *operation=restore*, specifies the volume the backup should be restored to.

-  *volume* is required when restoring a full volume backup.
   *volume* is required when restoring a full volume backup.

   | **required**: False